christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 An input script is a script that satisfies the conditions placed in an output script and allows the output to be spent.
 Input scripts are part of every transaction input.
-Most of the time in legacy transactions they contain a digital signature produced by the user's wallet from his or her private key, but not all input scripts must contain signatures.
+Most of the time in legacy transactions they contain a digital signature produced by the user’s wallet from his or her private key, but not all input scripts must contain signatures.

 Every Bitcoin((("transactions", "validating")))((("validating", "transactions"))) validating node will validate transactions by executing the output and input scripts.
-As we saw in
-<<c_transactions>>, each input contains an outpoint that refers to a
-previous transaction output.
+As we saw in [c_transactions](#c_transactions), each input contains an outpoint that refers to a previous transaction output.
 The input also contains an input script.
 The validation software will copy the input script, retrieve the UTXO referenced by the input, and copy the output script from that UTXO.
 The input and output scripts are then executed together.
-The input is valid if the input script satisfies the output script's conditions (see <<script_exec>>).
+The input is valid if the input script satisfies the output script’s conditions (see [Separate execution of output and input scripts](#separate-execution-of-output-and-input-scripts)).
 All the inputs are validated independently as part of the overall validation of the transaction.

 Note that the preceding steps involve making copies of all data.
 The